Iraqi security forces

 The Iraqi Security Forces (ISF) is a term used by the United States Department of Defense (DoD) to describe law enforcement and military forces of the federal government of the Republic of Iraq.
-During the Iraq War, these entities received training and instruction from the U.S. 101st Airborne Division and the 82nd Airborne Division.
+During the Iraq War, these entities received training and instruction from the multinational MNF-I and later on during the war against ISIS, they received further training and assistance from the CJTF-OIR.

-According to Iraq's constitution, the Peshmerga is responsible for general security and stability in the Kurdistan Region of Iraq.
+According to Article 121 of Iraq's constitution, the federal regions are responsible for the establishment and organization of internal security forces of their respective regions.
+Therefore, Peshmerga is not within the scope of this term.

 Composition

 The ISF consists of the following agencies and departments: